 A wastewater discharge licence may require a number of reports on specific subject areas to be prepared for the agglomeration in question.
 These reports are submitted to the EPA as part of the Annual Environmental Report.
-This section provides list of the various reports required for this agglomeration and a brief summary of their recommendations.
+This section provides a list of the various reports required for this agglomeration and a brief summary of their recommendations.

 Specified Improvement Programmes (under Schedule A and C of WWDL) Description Licence Schedule Licence Completion Date Date Expired?
-(N/NA/Y) Status of Works Timeframe for Completing the Work Comments D0098-SIP:01 SW2 Upgrading of Storm Water Overflows to comply with the criteria outlined in the DoEHLG "Procedures and Criteria in relation to Storm Water Overflows, 1995" С 31/12/2016 Yes Works Completed D0098-SIP:02 SW3 Upgrading of Storm Water Overflows to comply with the criteria outlined in the DoEHLG "Procedures and Criteria in relation to Storm Water Overflows, 1995" С 31/12/2016 Yes Works Completed
+(N/NA/Y) Status of Works Timeframe for Completing the Work Comments D0098-SIP:01 SW2 Upgrading of Storm Water Overflows to comply with the criteria outlined in the DoEHLG "Procedures and Criteria in relation to Storm Water Overflows, 1995" С 31/12/2016 Yes Works Completed D0098-SIP:02 SW3 Upgrading of Storm Water Overflows to comply with the criteria outlined in the DoEHLG "Procedures and Criteria in relation to Storm Water Overflows, 1995" С 31/12/2016 Yes Works Completed D0098-SIP:03 Waste water treatment plant and ancillary works С 31/12/2014 Yes Works Completed